-Another key aspect of HR activities continued to be the need to cope with the Covid-19 pandemic and the associated new requirements for managers and for working remotely, both in Germany and in the international offices.
-While, due to the pandemic, most employees were still working from home at the beginning and the end of the year, roughly half of them were back in the office during the middle of the year.
-The greatest challenge therefore was to allow for new hybrid formats for working together.
-Seminars and mandatory training sessions continue to be offered online, and many events are held in hybrid formats.
-For employees working at the Bank's offices, the best possible protection continues to be provided by the implemented hygiene protocols.
+The coronavirus pandemic had a huge impact on the world of work once again in the reporting year, forcing the associated requirements for new and different forms of collaboration and management onto the HR agenda.
+While, due to the pandemic, most employees were still working from home in the first half of the year, over half of them were back in the office in the second half of the year.
+Seminars and mandatory training sessions continued to be offered both online and in person and many events were delivered using hybrid formats or as blended learning.
+For employees working at the Bank's offices, the best possible protection continues to be provided by implementing hygiene protocols.